 The insurer sets aside a portion of the monthly premiums you make towards the policy.
 The longer you keep the policy (and pay the premiums on time), the bigger the amount it accrues.
 In essence, it serves as a small nest egg for your child's future use.

-You can even use the cash you accumulated in case you find yourself in a financial pinch.
-This can be any emergency situations, such as hospitalizations.
+You can even use the cash you accumulated in case you find yourself in a financial pinch. .
 You can borrow or withdraw against the policy's cash value and use the money to cover these expenses.

 Once your child becomes an adult, he/she often has two options for the policy.
 One is to turn the policy in for the entire cash value it accumulated over the years.
 The other is to keep the policy and pay for the same premiums you did while he/she was still a child.